 You’ve got to treat the theater as if it were part of an educational system […] A subsidy enables a theater to perform unpopular plays, to keep ahead of public opinion and to shape it.
 We have had a subsidy for years, a small one, and we have produced plays unpopular at the time which became part of the life of the country.
 Without a subsidy a theater must produce best sellers only.
 A play isn’t like a book.
 When I was a young man I was published by publishers who knew my book would not be popular but who were willing to face a risk for the sake of the future.
 Theaters cannot do that, and great vitality is sacrificed.

 As his lecture tour progressed, Yeats’s references to the Abbey’s relationship with the Irish state increasingly gave voice to the rising antagonism between the theatre and the Fianna Fáil government.
 In Toronto, he went so far as to declare that the new government would be continuing the grant that began under Cumann na nGaedheal.
-This was a pre-empt move that was calculated to make it difficult for Fianna Fáil to withdraw its support.
+This was a pre-emptive move that was calculated to make it difficult for Fianna Fáil to withdraw its support.

 Just a few months later, the threat of government interference with the Abbey’s productions was finally realized.
 The spark was the Abbey’s recent tour to the United States, during which they performed Synge’s Playboy and Shadow of the Glen as well as O’Casey’s Juno.
 The American political party, Fianna Fáil, Incorporated, objected to the Abbey’s representation of ‘the Irish character’ and argued that there were